 Bethany Gonella (previously Bethany Summersgill) lives in Saint Paul, Minnesota.
-She performs as an extra musician with the Minnesota Opera Orchestra and the Minnesota Orchestra and she plays regularly in the South Dakota Symphony Orchestra (assistant principal flute), the La Crosse Symphony Orchestra and the Winona Symphony Orchestra (principal flute).
+She performs frequently as an extra/substitute musician with the Minnesota Opera Orchestra and the Minnesota Orchestra and she plays regularly in the South Dakota Symphony Orchestra (assistant principal flute), the La Crosse Symphony Orchestra (piccolo/3rd flute), and the Winona Symphony Orchestra (principal flute).
 Bethany is part of the Chione Quintet, an active and innovative woodwind quintet based in the Twin Cities, and the Sonora Ensemble, a woodwind ensemble that focuses on performing lesser-known chamber music for woodwind trios and quartets.
 She works as a freelance musician in the Twin Cities and is available to provide music for social and religious events.
 She has performed as a soloist with the Winona Symphony Orchestra and with the Winona State University Wind Ensemble.

 Bethany maintains an active flute teaching studio along with her performance work and enjoys working with students of all levels and ages.
 She teaches both privately in the Twin Cities and as adjunct flute professor at the University of St. Thomas.
 She previously taught for five years at Winona State University.

 Bethany obtained her bachelor’s degree in music at Northwestern University, studying with Walfrid Kujala and Richard Graef, both of the Chicago Symphony Orchestra.
 She completed her master’s degree in flute performance at the University of Southern California (USC), where she studied with Jim Walker.
 During her time at USC, she performed in Los Angeles as a freelance musician and was selected to play a solo recital as part of the Palos Verdes Library District's 2010 Classical Music Series.
 She is currently a doctoral candidate at the University of Minnesota in flute performance, where in addition to continuing performance and pedagogy study on flute and piccolo, she also studied historical performance practice on the baroque flute.